-The Language and Literature program offer a number of academic paths for intellectual discovery and future success in the fields of literature, language, rhetoric, and education.
+The Language and Literature Department offers a number of academic paths for intellectual discovery and future success in the fields of literature, language, rhetoric, and education.
 The faculty is committed to exploring the inextricable links that exist between language, literature and rhetoric in the contexts most relevant to students, and they work closely with their majors to offer courses that deliver a rigorous and purposeful learning experience.
-The program offers four majors for students to choose from, two with alternate concentrations:
+Three majors are offered for students to choose from:

-- An English major with a choice of two concentrations: - Global Literatures - · Rhetoric and Writing - An English Secondary Education major for students preparing to teach grades 9-12 - A Spanish major with a choice of two concentrations: - Spanish Language, Literature and Civilization - Spanish for the Professions - A Spanish Education major for students preparing to teach grades K-12
+- A Secondary Education English major for students preparing to teach grades 9-12 - A Spanish for the Professions major - A Secondary Education Spanish major for students preparing to teach grades PK-12

-In addition, the program offers minors in English, writing, Spanish and Latino/Latin American Studies.
+In addition, the Department offers minors in English, writing, and Spanish.